-See also: Attention Economy
+See also: Attention Economy, risk perception.

 Prospect theory, Kahnemann-and-Tversky style.
 Rational Heuristics, Gigerenzer-and-Todd style.
 Docility, Herbert-Simon-wise.
 Friedrich Hayek on information aggregation in markets, and the rest of those Austrian Economists.
 Behavioural economics more generally.